Help with funding

 EU students who don’t normally live in England, may also be able to get a Postgraduate Loan for a Master’s course at an English university or college.

-Students can apply for a loan of up to £10,000 as a contribution towards their course and living costs.
+From 1 August 2017, students can apply for a loan of up to £10,280 as a contribution towards their course and living costs.
 Postgraduate Loans have to be paid back.

 You may also be able to apply for a commercial loan to help with your tuition fees, course costs or living costs.
 You are advised to check the terms and conditions of loans carefully.
 Commercial loans are subject to lending criteria, so there is no guarantee that your application will be approved.